Skip to content

 Prerequisites Assignment 1 completed, Python basics, GitHub account

-An exploratory data analysis (EDA) of a real automotive intrusion detection dataset, published as a blog post on your Quarto website.
-You'll load and explore the data with pandas, create visualizations with matplotlib and seaborn, train two simple ML models with scikit-learn, and recreate two plots from the Python Graph Gallery.
+An exploratory data analysis of a real automotive intrusion detection dataset, published as a blog post on your Quarto website.
+You'll load and explore the data with polars, create visualizations with altair, train two simple ML models with scikit-learn, and recreate two plots from the interactive charting ecosystem.

 Part 0: Project Setup